 Review Criteria

 The description should be sufficiently clear, detailed and complete to permit the reviewer to determine that the State’s election meets applicable federal statutory, regulatory and policy requirements.
 States are cautioned to be judicious in deciding to limit the provision of services to individual based on disease, diagnosis or condition.
-There generally must be basis in medical necessity for imposing such a limitation and States may not discriminate against individuals based on their age or certain other circumstances.

-Next, indicate if there are specific circumstances under which the benefit or service may be provided.
+There generally must be basis in medical necessity for imposing such a limitation and States may not discriminate against individuals based on their age or certain other circumstancesNext, indicate if there are specific circumstances under which the benefit or service may be provided.
 If yes, describe the circumstances.

 Finally, indicate if the scope of the benefit or service is limited in another way and provide a description of the limitation.